What is Inner Relationship Focusing (IRF)?

 · Becoming more in tune with nature and its rhythms

-· Teaches the importance of being vs doing; taking time out allows wisdom to arise
+· Focusing teaches the importance of being vs doing; taking time out allows wisdom to arise

-· Brings those that are disconnected into their bodies gently and carefully
+· It brings those that are disconnected into their bodies gently and carefully

 · Letting go of those parts that do not serve us

-· A gentle and safe way to access deeply held trauma
+· A gentle and safe way to access deeply held traumas and releases emotions

-· Brings deeper meaning to our lives as our connection to something much larger than ourselves becomes more apparent
+· Brings deeper meaning to our lives as our connection to something much larger than ourselves is strengthened

 · Increases attentiveness in daily life.
-Very good for those that are inattentiveness – which ultimately is a fear of the present moment!
+Very good for those that struggle with inattentiveness – which ultimately is a fear of the present moment!

 Focusing options

 · Focusing can be done alone by sitting with a felt sense in the body and letting it unfold.
 I often focus in the mornings upon waking and at night before sleep.
-This is a great first step to becoming more body-aware and embodied.
+This is a great first step to becoming more body-aware (embodied).

 · Focusing can be done in pairs with a focusing practitioner, such as myself.
-Two people together focusing means the energy is much stronger.
+The energy is intensified when two people come together to focus.
 One person focuses and the practitioner companions the focuser, holding space and gently reflecting what is said.
-The focuser takes those words back inwards and notices how they land.
+The focuser then takes those words back inwards and notices how they land.
+This strengthens your connection to yourself.
 The unfolding of the felt sense is much quicker in pairs, and the presence is stronger.

 · The third option is to take a focusing course.
 Afterwards, you can pair up with someone from the course or join a Changes group online.
 A focusing partnership usually takes place weekly, with both participants taking it in turns to focus, whilst the other companions.
 A regular focusing partnership can turn into something quite special.

 · We can also focus in circle.
 One person leads the group and reflects anything that is shared.
-This can be powerful and the focusing usually goes quite quickly.
+This can be powerful and the focusing usually goes very quickly.

 · Focusing can also be done in nature (ecotherapy).
-If one has built up quite a bit of presence, then a sort of merging with nature can happen.
+If one has built up quite a bit of presence, then a sort of merging with nature happens.

 I have felt drawn to focus in nature leading up to the winer equinox.
 I sensed that’s what my body wanted from me.
-Generally, just being in nature is powerful but with the added benefit of focusing, I felt the ‘life supporting’ essence of nature.
+Generally, just being in nature is restorative however with the added benefit of focusing and the energy of the winter equinox, it felt like I was in the energy of endless possibilities.
+I was immersed in the ‘life supporting’ essence of nature.
 During focusing it seemed like nature came alive around me.
-I could feel an energetic trail left by a bird flying overhead and sensed another bird come by me and speak to me.
-I’m know of other focuser’s who have experienced connections with birds.
+I could feel an energetic trail left by a bird flying overhead and sensed another bird come by me and speak its beautiful song as if from nowhere.
+I know of other focuser’s who have experienced connections with birds.

-I have practiced much meditation over the years and still do the occasional course, but the focusing process has so much more to offer.
-I don’t say that lightly, as I love meditation; rather, it’s based upon what I’ve experienced since starting to focus 5 years ago.
+I have practiced much meditation over the years and still do the occasional course, however, the focusing process has so much more to offer.
+I don’t say that lightly as I love meditation; rather, it’s based upon what I’ve experienced since starting to focus 5 or so years ago.
 Focusing takes us in our bodies, not out there.
-We are spirit having a human experience, so let’s embrace being fully embodied while we are here and reap the benefits that embodiment brings.
+We are spirit having a human experience, so let’s embrace being fully embodied whilst we are here and reap the benefits that embodiment brings.

 If you are feeling pulled to experience IRF then there’s a couple of options.
 I hold IRF circles weekly online which take place during term time on a Monday night at 7pm.
 Or you can book a 1:1 session with me and I will guide you through your process.
 This takes an hour.